zachnagy/hello-world/README.md

 # hello-world
-first step to learning programming
+My next step in learning programming.
+  I dabbled with PHP and Drupal and now want to create my own programs.